SylwiaGrudkowska/JDemetra-documentation/pages/theory/ACF_and_PACF.md

 {: .text-center.small}

 **Partial autocorrelation function**

-The PACF graph (Figure above : Partial autocorrelation function.), which is available from the *Tools*$\  \rightarrow \ $*Differencing* menu presents partial autocorrelation coefficients and the confidence intervals.
+The PACF graph above, which
+is available from the *Tools*$\  \rightarrow \ $*Differencing* menu presents partial autocorrelation coefficients and the confidence intervals.
 If the partial autocorrelation coefficient is in the